 Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

-The new “anonymized identification” (ANID) technology, implemented in Clinerion’s technology solution, significantly reduces any risk of private information being revealed when using patient medical records to evaluate study feasibility, or identifying patients for enrollment in clinical trials.
+The new “anonymized identification” (ANID) technology, implemented in Clinerion’s Patient Network Explorer, significantly reduces any risk of private information being revealed when using patient medical records to evaluate study feasibility, or identifying patients for enrollment in clinical trials.

 The new technology uses exclusively anonymized records, but enables the duly authorized clinical trial manager at the hospital to re-identify eligible patients.
 Although all identifiable personal information and patient record identifiers have been completely stripped from medical records before use, the new technology can enable a healthcare provider to match anonymized records with corresponding hospital records through the use of a combination of techniques.